What We Do

 We Make Health Happen

 We work with community leaders, non-profit and faith-based organizations, and policymakers to foster and encourage thriving communities where all children and families can live healthy, safe, and productive lives.
-Representing more than 97,000 south Fresno residents, we are building a movement to create #OneHealthyFresno for everyone.
+Representing more than 97,000 Fresno County residents, we are building a movement to create #OneHealthyFresno for everyone.

 Our Focus Areas